 The digital image collections are searchable and are multidisciplinary in nature.

 What is the date of the oldest image in this collection?

-Which topic has the most images in the Classification section?
+How many images has the Humanities and Social Sciences topic?
 (Choose 1 out of the following 4 choices)

 For your research paper, you are interested in locating images of jewelry from ancient Greece.

 Answer the question below.

 What information is not available for this image?